-Are your assets secure from theft and fraud?
-Globally, organizations lose 5% of their annual revenue to fraud, with the average incident costing $1,662,000, and 22% of cases costing over $1 million.
-Over half of fraud incidents happen because of a lack of internal security controls (32%) or an override of existing controls (19%).
-These numbers illustrate how your internal controls play a decisive role in determining the security of your assets.
+Unfortunately, global trends show that organizations lose 5% of their annual revenue to fraud, with the average incident costing $1,662,000, and 22% of cases costing over $1 million.
+Over half of fraud incidents occur due to lack of internal security controls (32%) or an override of existing controls (19%).

-• Internal controls are procedures organizations use to ensure operational efficiency, reporting reliability, and regulatory compliance, mitigating fraud and theft risks.
+- Internal controls ensure operational efficiency, reporting reliability, and regulatory compliance, mitigating fraud and theft risks for companies.

-• Components of internal controls include control environment, risk assessments, control activities, information and communication transparency, and monitoring procedures.
+- Components of internal controls include controlling environments, risk assessments, control activities, information and communication transparency, and monitoring procedures.

 What Are Internal Controls?

-Internal controls are procedures organizations use to ensure operational efficiency, reporting reliability, and regulatory compliance.
-They protect assets, organizations, and stockholders by mitigating risks such as fraud, theft, and accounting errors.
+Internal controls are procedures organizations use protect assets, organizations, and stockholders by mitigating risks such as fraud, theft, and accounting errors.
 For example, checking asset ledgers against actual physical inventories helps organizations identify suspicious patterns that might indicate ongoing theft.

 Every organization is subject to threats that could harm it.
 While most businesses don’t frequently face business-ending threats, certain risks could lead to partial or complete asset loss, and those threats need to be mitigated.